Vietnam

 • An additional form to be completed on arrival at the airport;

-• Two passport photos;
+• Two passport-sized photos;

 • Visa stamping fee (to be paid in cash in US dollars).